What Are the Symptoms of Breast Problems?

 Symptoms of breast problems include:

-Pain or a feeling of fullness in one or both breasts, frequently caused by premenstrual swelling
+- Pain or a feeling of fullness in one or both breasts, that's not related to premenstrual swelling

 Call Your Doctor About Breast Problems If:

 You notice any kind of new or unusual lump in your breasts, especially one that remains throughout your menstrual cycle.
 Although most lumps are harmless, in rare instances they may signal infection or cancer.
 Have your doctor check any lump.